aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-merge-and-unmerge/_index.md

 ---
 title: How to Merge and Unmerge
 description: Learn how to merge and unmerge cells in Aspose.Cells.GridJs UI and JavaScript API.
 This guide covers UI actions, JavaScript calls
-keywords: Aspose,Cells,GridJs, merge cells, unmerge cells,
+keywords: Aspose,Cells,GridJs, merge cells, unmerge cells
 type: docs
 weight: 190
 url: /java/aspose-cells-gridjs/how-to-merge-and-unmerge/